 Mary Stevens Park is a well loved community asset in Stourbridge.
 The park receives approximately 1 million visitors per year.
-It is coming towards the end of a heritage lottery project which involves over £3 million being invested in improvements to the park.
+It is at the end of a heritage lottery project which has involved £3.1 million being invested in improvements to the park.
 The improvements have included restoration of the grade 2 listed park gates, bandstand, War Memorial, Heath Pool, and the creation of a cafe.
 The park is a hive of activity throughout the year, with daily health and fitness activities, community group events and regular heritage and wildlife activities.
 Mary Stevens Park was gifted to the people of Stourbridge in 1931 by Ernest Stevens and has deed of gift restrictions in place.

 The park is conveniently located half a mile from Stourbridge town centre, and pedestrian routes are well sign posted in the area.